SecurityBagel/VulnBagel/README.md

   - API Custom Query: https://api.first.org/data/v1/epss

 # Contributing
-- If you have suggestions, feedback, or find errors, please fork the repo and create a pull request or open an issue.
+- If you find errors, please fork the repo and create a pull request or open an issue.
 Thanks!
 - Sponsor or donate: https://github.com/sponsors/SecurityBagel
+- Want to help?
+Have Ideas? template and additional features, example datasets, test environment (Tenable, Nessus, OpenVAS, Nexpose)
+- I am looking for vulnerability scan vendors that want VulnBagel's analytics integrated into their product.

 # Acknowledgements
 - NIST